StarlessDev/Maggiordomo/README.md

   - Kick users
 - Support for multiple categories
 - Filters: do not let users use offensive names for their rooms
+- Manage all the rooms easily in a single dashboard
-- Fully translatable: now supports English and Italiano
+- Fully translatable: currently only available in English and Italian
 - and more...

 ## Documentation